trundn/COMP90082-Assignment/README.md

 npm start
 ```

-Frontend should be accessible at http://localhost:4200 and server at http://localhost:4200/server
+Frontend should be accessible at http://localhost:4200 and api at http://localhost:4200/api

 ## Testing Instructions